uhidontkno/Artemis/README.md

+# 🚀 Artemis is being rewritten and this repo is now deprecated.
+See the new repo [here](https://gitlab.com/uhidontkno/artemis-v2)
 # Artemis has been moved to [GitLab](https://gitlab.com/uhidontkno/Artemis).
 This repository will not be updated and all issues/prs open will be closed.